luizantoniona/eeg-epileptic-seizure-detection/README.md

-# eeg-anomaly-detection
-Anomaly detection in EEG
+# Anomaly Detection in EEG

+- Project created for my master's thesis
+- The code will be implemented both for google colab and local execution